MatthewWolff/PokeNet/README.md

 After generally cleaning up the data to be properly formatted for R (e.g. turning "True" strings into TRUE booleans), I normalized all continuous data to Gaussian distributions.
 Categoricals as a whole presented a more difficult challenge.
 Dealing with binary variables was easy enough — I encoded independent binary variables as 1 and -1, and the dependent (the victor) as 0 and 1.
-The I used a different encoding approach between independent and dependent because [a resource](https://visualstudiomagazine.com/articles/2013/07/01/neural-network-data-normalization-and-encoding.aspx) indicated this was preferable.
+I used a different encoding approach between independent and dependent because [a resource](https://visualstudiomagazine.com/articles/2013/07/01/neural-network-data-normalization-and-encoding.aspx) indicated this was preferable.
 I attempted to use 1-of-(C-1) effects encoding for non-binary categorical variables, but after encoding them I was unable to use them as input, and thus chose to disregard them.